-Trout Hike – Gunpowder (MD – Glencoe Bridge Upstream)
+Gunpowder River Trout Fishing (MD – Glencoe Bridge Upstream)

 With a jolt, I realized it was already September.
-This means that the days of smallies will soon come to a close as the rivers get colder and my thoughts return to trout.
-Recognizing that I have picked up plenty of bad habits as a result of my smallie obsession during the summer, I decided to go back to the Gunpowder and see how it was surviving the warm summer we have had and maybe find a trout or three.
+This means that the days of smallies will soon come to a close as the rivers get colder, and my thoughts return to trout.
+Recognizing that I have picked up plenty of bad habits due to my smallie obsession during the summer, I decided to go back to the Gunpowder and see how it was surviving the warm summer we have had and maybe find a trout or three.

 According to the Maryland DNR site, the water stays cold far beyond the tailwater section (which is the most heavily pressured up near the Prettyboy Reservoir).
 Since I had already fished each section from the Prettyboy down to Monkton, I decided set my sights lower, farther down the river, and went to the Glencoe bridge crossing.

-After dropping the Basswife at her twin sister’s home in Glen Burnie, I made the easy drive around Baltimore to arrive at the Glencoe bridge mid-morning.
-Looking for parking, the first choice is immediately on the left at the bridge where there is a very small cleared area that has obviously been used for parking.
-However, it borders private property and one might suspect that it is not public land.
+After dropping the Basswife at her twin sister’s home in Glen Burnie, I made the easy drive around Baltimore to arrive at the Glencoe Bridge mid-morning.
+When looking for parking, the first choice is immediately on the left at the bridge, where there is a very small, cleared area that has obviously been used for parking.
+However, it borders private property, and one might suspect it is not public land.
 Concerned about getting towed, I pulled down the short road to the left of the bridge and happily discovered a small parking area associated with the trail that runs the length of the Gunpowder River.
-Someone was sponsoring a fun run on the Sunday I was here so parking was scarce.
+Someone was sponsoring a fun run on the Sunday I was here, so parking was scarce.
 Thankfully, a car left just as I rolled up.

-I decided stick with top water patterns because the river was shallow in this particular area — it was running about a foot or foot and a half.
-I started to fish my way up the river and was impressed with the structure clustered around the banks..
+I decided to stick with top water patterns because the river was shallow in this particular area — it was running about a foot or foot and a half.
+I started to fish up the river and was impressed with the structure clustered around the banks.
 There are more than enough trees and shade to provide interesting habitat for trout.
-Given the shape of the river and the cold water, it was clear that the Maryland DNR site was not exaggerating that trout can live here year round.
+Given the shape of the river and the cold water, it was clear that the Maryland DNR site was not exaggerating that trout can live here year-round.
 Maybe I would run into some of the brown trout or even some rainbows left from stocking season.

 I can guarantee that bluegills live here as they nibbled at my fly but did not actually land one – but no trout.
 About 1/2 mile upstream, I ran into another fisherman and had a chat.
 He was fishing downstream and confirmed that trout do exist, even this late in the summer.
 He was happy that he had one on the stringer and was brokenhearted that he had lost a 25 inch rainbow a bit farther upstream.
 Good news for me since that meant that the big guy was still there for me to pursue.
 I dodged around this fisherman, giving him plenty of room, and began to fish about 100 yards upstream.